Richmond Park, London

 Though Richmond Park is a royal park, it has been administered by the government since 1851.

-In the south of the park is an attractive 40 acre woodland garden within a larger 19th century forest plantation.
-The most popular feature of the Isabella Plantation are the evergreen azaleas, at their best in late April and early May.
-Within the garden plantation is the National Collection of Wilson 50 Kurume Azaleas, which share space with very large collections of camelias and rhododendrons.
+In the south of the park is an attractive 40-acre woodland garden within a larger 19th-century forest plantation.
+The most popular features of the Isabella Plantation are the evergreen azaleas, at their best in late April and early May.
+Within the garden plantation is the National Collection of Wilson 50 Kurume Azaleas, which share space with very large collections of camellias and rhododendrons.

 At the highest point in Richmond Park is an elegant Georgian mansion named Pembroke Lodge.
 It may look elegant now, but the Lodge began as a humble single-room cottage for a mole-catcher.
 His job was to deal with the moles, whose molehills presented a danger to horsemen during hunts.
 It was later enlarged to provide a residence for a gamekeeper, who then in turn let it out to Elizabeth, Countess of Pembroke.
 The Countess so loved the house and its semi-rural location in Richmond Park that she asked King George III to grant it to her.
 The king agreed, and a new lodge was built elsewhere in the park for the gamekeeper.

 From 1788 the Countess of Pembroke called upon popular society architects Sir John Soane and Henry Holland to transform the lodge into a fashionable residence.
 After theCountess died in 1831 King William IV granted the lodge to his son-in-law the Earl of Erroll, who extended the house.
 Queen Victoria later gave it to John Russell, who served as her Prime Minister.
 The queen visited Lord Russell at Pembroke Lodge, as did literary figures such as Charles Dickens, Lewis Carroll, and and William Thackeray.
 Bertrand Russell, the philosopher, spent his childhood years here.